Real Economic Growth Rate - Explained

 - In addition, it helps to compare the growth of the same economies whose inflation rates differ.

-Academic Research on the Real Economic Growth Rate
+- Real Economic Growth Rate